Introduction

 Mattress and Sheets

-- Strip the bed: Carefully remove all sheets, pillowcases, and mattress covers to expose the mattress and box spring.
+- Strip the bed: Gently remove all sheets, pillowcases, and mattress covers to expose the mattress and box spring.

-- Examine the seams: Using a flashlight, closely inspect the seams and folds of the mattress for signs of bed bugs, such as small brown insects, eggs, or reddish stains.
+- Examine the seams: Use a flashlight to check the seams and folds of the mattress for any signs of bed bugs, like small brown bugs, eggs, or reddish stains.

-- Check the tags and edges: Don’t overlook the mattress tags and edges, as these are popular hiding spots.
+- Check the tags and edges: Look closely at the mattress tags and edges since these spots are favorites for bed bugs.

 Headboard

-- Fixed headboards: For headboards that cannot be moved, use a flashlight and a credit card or similar tool to probe and inspect any gaps.
+- Fixed headboards: For headboards that can’t be moved, use a flashlight and a credit card or similar tool to check any gaps.

 Checking Surrounding Furniture